 The Faculty of Systems Design is composed of five departments, “Computer Science”, “Electrical Engineering and Computer Science”, “Mechanical Systems Engineering”, “Aeronautics and Astronautics” and “Industrial Art”.
 This faculty nurtures engineers, researchers and creators with scientific knowledge and artistic sensibility.

 Industrial Art Program Pieces

 Computers and electronic technologies evidently lay in the center of social and industrial infrastructures.
-The Department of Electrical Engineering and Computer Science (EECS), offers two programs, computer systems program and electrical and computer engineering program.
-The former allows students considerable flexibility in tailoring choice of courses, including computer networks /systems and telecommunications/sensing systems and electrical engineering; the latter provides students with a wide range of courses in telecommunications/sensing systems and electrical engineering.
+The Department of Electrical Engineering and Computer Science (EECS) offers two programs, computer systems program and electrical and computer engineering program.
+The former allows students considerable flexibility in tailoring choice of courses, including computer networks/systems and telecommunications/sensing technologies; the later provides students with a wide range of courses in telecommunications/sensing systems and electrical engineering.
 In both programs, students will be equipped with comprehensive knowledge from software to hardware, and in completion of courses, we prepare students for leading engineers and scientists with broad foundations and practical skills in electrical engineering and computer science.

 This department incorporates various subjects related to the urban context, and considers them from both design and engineering points of view.
-Its aim is to create new value and design innovation at an accelerated rate for the immense urban fabric of the nation’s capital.
-The curriculum consists of specialized students from two broad fields, Media Art and Product Design.
+Its aim i s to create new value and design innovation at an accelerated rate for the immense urban fabric of the nation’s capital.
+The curriculum consists of specialized subjects from two broad fields, Media Art and Product Design.
 Students can increase their expertise by gaining a broad, multi-disciplinary perspective that crosses the boundaries of various design disciplines.